 - Creating fear of strangers might mean that our children are afraid to seek help from adults when needed – such as a lost child who is too frightened to approach a security guard to help find their parents, or a lost child who evades rescuers because they are strangers to him.

-- Crimes against children are much more likely to be perpetrated by someone the child knows than by a stranger.
+- Crimes against children are much more likely to be committed by someone the child knows than by a stranger.

-- According to the Department of Justice, for sexual abuse, 10% of perpetrators are strangers, 60% are non-family members who are known to the child, 30% family members.
-Not all perpetrators are adults – 23% of reported cases were attributed to individuals under the age of 18.
+- For child sexual abuse, only 10% of perpetrators are strangers, 60% are non-family members who are known to the child and family, 30% are family members.
+Source.
+In 23% of reported cases the perpetrator was under the age of 18.
 (Stats for Canada here.)

-- For abduction, about half the kidnappers are family members, a quarter acquaintances, a quarter strangers.
+- For abduction, 90% of the kidnappers are family members.
 Source.

 I don’t want my children to be frightened of all the new people they encounter.
 I want my children, and the children I work with, to feel safe in their world.
 Children are happiest and learn best when they feel safe.
 I tell children, through my words, my body language, and my interactions, that the vast majority of people are good people.
 Even a stranger who looks very different from the people I interact with every day is most likely a good person.